SmarterWorker/FileTrackerETL/README.md

 ---

 **This solution demonstrates how automation, security, and user-centric design can transform complex file management challenges into efficient, transparent, and scalable processes.**
+**Note: Processing of files are excluded from this repo since they have sensitive information.**